 Of course, Ferguson and his scouts were well aware of Cristiano Ronaldo dos Santos Aveiro (to give him his full name) and his prodigious talents long before that night.
 Indeed, the fact that Arsenal and Barcelona were sniffing around the 18-year-old probably played more of a part in the Red Devils’ swift move to sign the youngster than the recommendation of the United players, but it’s a fun story nevertheless.

-David Beckham had just been sold to Real Madrid which, as well as opening up a berth on the right side of the United midfield, also created a vacancy for a new marketable personality at Old Trafford – the skinny teenager with the boyband hair fitted the bill; the iconic No7 shirt was his.
+Real Madrid which, as well as opening up a berth on the right side of the United midfield, also created a vacancy for a new marketable personality at Old Trafford – the skinny teenager with the boyband hair fitted the bill; the iconic No7 shirt was his.